conveyal/scenario-editor/docs/edit-scenario/modifications.md

 ## Remove stops

 It is also possible to remove some of the stops from a route, while leaving the rest of the route untouched.
-To do this, create a new Remove Stops modification, and select a feed, route, and patterns as you did when removing trips.
+To do this, create a new _remove stops_ modification, and select a feed, route, and patterns as you did when removing trips.
 You can then use the map to select which stops to remove.
 Under "Selection," click "new", "add to," or "remove from" to select new stops to remove, add to the existing selection, or remove from the existing selection.
 Stops that are selected for removal are listed at the bottom of the modification, as well as being highlighted in red on the map.

 You can also specify that you wish to remove a certain amount of time at each removed stop (in addition to the dwell time specified in the original feed, which is automatically removed).
 This could be used to account for acceleration and deceleration, and can also be used when the original feed does not specify dwell time.
 This feature is useful when testing the effects of stop consolidation.